-New Zealand Cuisine for Travellers – interesting subject if you’re visiting this country.
+New Zealand Cuisine for Travellers – important subject if you’re visiting this country.
 In fact, we get asked about this a lot.
 The short answer is,we have it all!
 And it starts with a great breakfast.
-Maybe breakfast shouldn’t be the most important part of your day, but it sure helps to start the day right if you’re an active traveller.
+Breakfast really is an incredibly important meal for active travellers.
 New Zealanders love eating out for breakfast – and we do it very well.
-Here’s a few samplers of what to expect from quality hosted accommodations and cafes in New Zealand:
+Here’s a few samplers of what to expect from hosted accommodations and cafes in New Zealand:

 New Zealand Cuisine for Travellers – Breakfast choices

 New Zealand Cuisine for Travellers – Lunch options

 The lunch options you find in New Zealand, are endless.
 New Zealand is a fishing paradise.
 We’re surrounded by the ocean and fresh fish is often delivered straight from the wharf direct to the restaurants nearby.
 Plus it is extremely affordable.
 Chefs in New Zealand are expected to be extremely knowledgeable about creating the perfect fish dish.
 So don’t expect anything less!
 Here’s a great example – pan-fried fish served with new potatoes & organic artichokes from the Nelson/Tasman region:

 New Zealand Cuisine for Travellers – Cafe food

 Taking it down a notch, but not necessarily compromising on quality, cafe cabinet food is another popular option.
 I would recommend this if you don’t necessarily want to linger over lunch for too long.
 As you can see, variety is everything folks!

 Remember, dining in New Zealand need not be high end.
 Some of our most popular restaurants have a very rustic feel and we tend not to dress up too much.
 Even with fine dining restaurants, the code is usually smart but casual.